ankitmalpani/udacity-carnd-trafficsignclassifier-p2/README.md

 *Note*: The comments in the python notebook might not be updated on the layers.

 ### Testing a Model on New Images
 I downloaded some random images from the internet.
-Surprisingly not the easiest to find. :) But here they are.
+Surprisingly not the easiest to find. :)
+They are shown here in their original sizes

 ![alt text][image1]
 ![alt text][image2]